supergeoff/stack-starter/.clinerules/projectConfiguration.md

 - Cloud Run auto-deploys the app from the main branch.
 - Database and infrastructure changes (Pulumi) are reviewed by Cline before execution.

-Absolutely!
-Here’s your **copy-pastable markdown** for the updated Gitflow, including a code block for the Mermaid diagram:

----

 ## Gitflow

 The project follows a Gitflow-based branching model: